Wojciech-Podlesny/Weather-App/README.md

 - View map of selected location
 - View temperature graph for next 3 days with Chart.js
 - Detect current location to display weather data
+- Comprehensive testing with Jest and React Testing Library to ensure application stability and reliability

 ## Technologies